Cubulating Surface-by-free Groups: Quasiconvexity of treads

 Lemma \ref{qcMl} establishes uniform quasiconvexity (see Remark \ref{rmk-dep} for dependence of constants) of the $\SSSS_i$'s in $\til{N_l}$.
 We would like now to transfer this quasiconvexity to the universal covers $(\til{M_l}, \dt)$.
 Recall that we have fixed a bi-Lipschitz homeomorphism between $N_l^0$ and $M_l^0$ after Theorem \ref{model-str}.

 Recall also that in $(M_l,\dw)$, a splitting tube $T$ of $N_l$ gets replaced by a standard annulus $A$.
 Further, (see Definition \ref{tubeel}) let $(M_l,\dt)$ denote the tube-electrified metric obtained by electrifying the $\R-$direction of the universal cover $\til A = \R \times I$ of $A$.
 Lemma \ref{weldandgeoltcommute} allows us to pass between $N_l$ and the corresponding metric surface bundle $(M_l,\dw)$.
-Let $S_{c,i}$ be as in Lemma \ref{qcMl} and the discussion preceding it.
-Let $\til{S_{c,i}}$ be an elevation of $S_{c,i}$ to $\til{M_l}$.
+Let $S_{c,i}$ be as in Lemma \ref{qcMl} and the discussion preceding it. {The bi-Lipschitz homeomorphism between $N_l^0$ and $M_l^0$ and Lemma \ref{weldandgeoltcommute} now allow us to transfer $S_{c,i}$ to $S_{c,i,M}$ contained in $M_l$.} Let $\til{S_{c,i,M}}$ be an elevation of $S_{c,i,M}$ to $\til{M_l}$.
 Let $\{ A_{ij}\}$ denote the collection of elevations of standard annuli abutting $\til{S_{c,i}}$.
 Abusing notation slightly, let and let

 denote the corresponding tube-electrified metric.

 We shall need a slightly modified version of \cite[Lemma 8.3]{mahan-split} that says that partial electrification preserves quasiconvexity.
 Since this argument will appear again in the proof of Theorem \ref{maintech} in Section \ref{sec-qctrack}, we briefly discuss the transfer of information from relatively hyperbolicity to tube-electrified spaces in our context by specializing the general discussion in \cite{mahan-pal}.
 The spaces we shall be dealing with are as follows: \begin{enumerate} \item $\tmtdw$, which is $\delta-$hyperbolic relative to the collection $\tmr$ of elevations of risers to $\til{M_T}$ by Theorem \ref{mainprel}. \item $\EE(\tmtdw, \tmr)$, which is the electric space obtained from $\tmtdw$ by electrifying the elements of $\tmr$. \item $\EE(\tmtdt, \tmr)$, which is the electric space obtained from $\tmtdt$ by electrifying the elements of $\tmr$.
 Note that $\EE(\tmtdw, \tmr)$ is quasi-isometric to $\EE(\tmtdt, \tmr)$. \end{enumerate}